ericproffitt/TopicModelsVB.jl/README.md

 ```

 ### CTPF
 As our final model, we take a look at the collaborative topic Poisson factorization (CTPF) model.
 The CTPF model is a collaborative filtering topic model which uses the latent thematic structure of documents in order to improve the quality of document recommendations.
 This blending of latent thematic structure with the document-user matrix not only improves recommendation accuracy, but also mitigates the cold-start problem of recommending to users never-before-seen documents.
-As an example, let's load the CiteULike dataset into a corpus and then randomly remove a single reader from each of the documents
+As an example, let's load the CiteULike dataset into a corpus and then randomly remove a single reader from each of the documents.

 ```julia
 srand(1)